dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 the "Audit" track, and learners in the "Verified" track interact only with posts, responses, and comments from learners in the "Verified" track.

-Discussion topics that are not divided are unified.
-All learners in the course can see and respond to posts, responses, and comments from any other learner in the course.
+Discussion topics that are not divided are unified, meaning that all learners in the course can see and respond to posts, responses, and comments from any other learner in the course.

+If you divide discussions, a good practice is to also apply a naming convention so that learners know the audience for the discussion topics before they add any posts.
+For information about naming conventions, see :ref:`Apply Naming Conventions to Discussion Topics`.

 ..note::  Another method of providing segregated discussion experiences for learners in your course is to use the visibility settings of discussion components, instead of dividing discussions that all learners share access to.
 You can add multiple discussion components and use visibility settings to make each discussion component visible only to a specific group of learners.
 With this method, you are not limited to choosing which single group type by which to group discussions.
 For more information, see XXXXXX

+.. _Example Dividing Discussion Topics Based on Enrollment Track:

+***************************************************************
+Example: Dividing Discussion Topics Based on Enrollment Track
+***************************************************************

+In this example, you are creating a course that has two enrollment tracks:
+"Free" and "Certificate".
+You are creating differentiated content based on enrollment track, so that learners in each track will have a complete course experience, but with different assignments and projects.

+You will have to decide whether some or all of course-wide discussion topics and content-specific discussion topics are divided based on enrollment track.

+As you develop your course, you add three new course-wide discussion topics, so that in addition to the system-supplied General topic, you have a total of four course-wide discussion topics.

+* General
+* Course Announcements
+* Assignment FAQs
+* Final Project Ideas

+In the General and Course Announcement topics, you and other course team members intend to add posts and that are relevant for all learners in your course, regardless of what enrollment track they are in.
+These topics will not be divided, because discussions in these topics are appropriate for a unified learner audience.

+However, you will divide the Assignment FAQs and Final Project Ideas topics based on enrollment track, because the assignments and final projects that learners experience will differ based on whether they are in the Free track or the Certificate track.
+Although all learners see course-wide discussion topics called "Assignment FAQs" and "Final Project Ideas", discussions within these topics are divided.
+Learners in the "Free" track only interact in discussions with other "Free" track learners, and learners in the "Certificate" track only interact in discussions with other "Certificate" learners.

+You also decide that content-specific discussion topics within the course should NOT be divided.
+Instead, because learners in each enrollment track are receiving different content, you decide to use the visibility settings at the component level to add discussion components that are available only to the group of learners who can access the accompanying content.

+In the **Discussions** tab on the instructor dashboard in the LMS, you specify that you want to use enrollment tracks as the group type for dividing discussions.

+After you make your group type selection, lists of the course-wide and content-specific discussion topics appear on the **Discussions** page.

+Under **Course-Wide Discussion Topics** you select the checkboxes next to the "Assignment FAQs" and "Final Project Ideas" topics, and leave the others unselected, then click **Save** for that section.

+Under **Content-Specific Discussion Topics** you select **Divide selected content-specific discussion topics**, but do not select any discussion topics.

+In Studio, for each

 ******************************